List of notorious markets

 This is the list of notorious markets compiled by the Office of the United States Trade Representative, which claims that they are markets where large-scale intellectual property infringement takes place.
+The official list is divided in online and physical markets (see column "Type").

-Current
+Current markets

-This is a list of notorious markets listed in the 2022 report (published in 2023).
+This is a list of notorious markets listed in the 2025 report (published in 2026).